-Kevin Cheveldayoff is in his ninth season as General Manager of the Winnipeg Jets after being named to the position in June 8, 2011, eight days after the franchise relocated to Winnipeg from Atlanta, and has held the position ever since.
+Kevin Cheveldayoff is in his 13th season as General Manager of the Winnipeg Jets after being named to the position in June 8, 2011, eight days after the franchise relocated to Winnipeg from Atlanta, and has held the position ever since.
 He signed a multi-year contract extension on Sept.
-7, 2017, along with Head Coach Paul Maurice.
+7, 2017.

-The Jets have posted a winning record in seven of his eight seasons as General Manager and have reached the Stanley Cup Playoffs in back-to-back seasons for the first time in franchise history.
+The Jets have posted a winning record in 11 of his 13 seasons as General Manager and have reached the Stanley Cup Playoffs in six of the past seven seasons.
 The Jets advanced to the Western Conference Final for the first time in franchise history in 2018 and won a franchise record 52 games during the 2017-18 regular season.
 Winnipeg has reached 40 wins in four of the last five seasons.
 Following the 2017-18 season, Cheveldayoff was a finalist for the NHL's GM of the Year Award, finishing second.

 Prior to his time in Winnipeg, Cheveldayoff spent two seasons with the Chicago Blackhawks serving in the role of Assistant General Manager/Senior Director, Hockey Operations.
 During Cheveldayoff’s tenure, the Blackhawks won the 2010 Stanley Cup championship.